Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

         (she shows her deflowered chest)

-        Torrey: what happened to her breast!
+        Jack: what happened to her breast!

         Father: I told you already, he deflowered her

-        Torrey: yea but I didn't think you meant literally… you mean to tell me your women's boobs are made of flower petals!
+        Jack: yea but I didn't think you meant literally… you mean to tell me your women's boobs are made of flower petals!
 What is wrong with you people!

         (Tomasina looking distraught)

         Father: No. What is wrong with you pe… (ople)

-        Mack(Pushes Torrey away): sorry what he is trying to say is that on our planet deflowered is a figure of speech
+        Mack(Pushes Jack away): sorry what he is trying to say is that on our planet deflowered is a figure of speech

-        Torrey: don’t worry Mack I'll help you pay child support?
+        Jack: don’t worry Mack I'll help you pay child support?

         Tomasina: child support?
 The NRA raises and supports our cybervators here.